Pradyumnakashyap/Harbor-on-hopsworks/harbor-storage/rook-ceph/install.md

-                                Deploying a Ceph cluster on Kubernetes with a Rook Operator
+ ## Deploying a Ceph cluster on Kubernetes with a Rook Operator

+ ## Shared Filesystem Architecture on Kubernetes

    ![Shared Filesystem Architecture with Kubernetes](local-storage.png)